strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Bypass all command line prompts

 When using the `strapi import` command, you are required to confirm that the import will delete the existing database contents.
 The `--force` flag allows you to bypass this prompt.
 This option is particularly useful for implementing `strapi import` programmatically.
-For programmatic use you must also pass the `--key` option if the file is encrypted.
+For programmatic use, you must also pass the `--key` option for encrypted files.

 #### Example of the `--force` option